girlscript/winter-of-contributing/Web_Development/FrontEnd/Transparent_Form_using_CSS.md

 # TRANSPARENT FORM USING HTML AND CSS
-In this document , we look upon following parts while providing a glimpse on how to create a transparent effect on any professional/personal form:
+In order to create a transparent layout for any website , one has to focus on following components:
 - HTML
 - CSS

-- LOGIN FORM : For simplicity , we consider a simple login form to layout the transparency feature in more appropriate way.
+For an easy start , here a login form is created by using HTML.
+Further CSS is used to add the desired outlook.

 ## HTML
-The basic skeleton of our all websites , here provides the layout of the whole login form
+HTML is referred as a basic skeleton for all websites.
+Here, it provides the layout of the whole login form.
 ##### STEPS FOLLOWED:
-- Here we first signup into fontawesme.com and create our profile . the website in turn provides a kit of icons for our website.
+- Sign-up into fontawesome.com and create your profile.
+In return , you will receive a kit of icons which will be used in the following website.
-- First we import a file named as “kit . fontawesome” from a website named as fontawesome for the small icons used with email and password tag .
+- Import a file named as "kit.fontawesome" from your profile and select icons for email and password-input field.
-- Inside the container class we start building our form by catagorising it into two class boxes.
+- Inside the container class, one can start building his/her form by dividing it into two classes ,named as 'box'.
-- The three components that we add are email field , password and a button for signing-in.
+- The three components to be added inside file are: email field , password and a Sign-in button.

 #### IMPLEMENTATION :